The Paradox of Creative Constraints

 7/09/19 10:00 am£5.00 – £6.50

-This public symposium will reflect on the paradox of creative constraints in contemporary cinema from the Middle East – a day of film screenings and panel discussions with filmmakers, funders and programmers, including some of the most innovative rising talents as well as established experts.
+This public symposium will reflect on the paradox of creative constraints in contemporary cinema from the Middle East – a day of film screenings and panel discussions with filmmakers, funders and programmers, features innovative rising talents as well as established experts.

-The symposium will offer new insights into filmmaking from the region, revitalising debates on cinematic creativity in sites of conflict and crisis in the Middle East and beyond.
+The event will offer new insights into filmmaking from the region, revitalising debates on cinematic creativity in sites of conflict and crisis in the Middle East and beyond.
 The day is a partnership event with the University of Essex and Index on Censorship.
 Lunch and refreshments will be provided.

 Confirmed speakers include: